 New Projects within Gwadar

 The market leader in Gwadar real estate projects, CPIC Global, are rolling out their third property development in 2019.
 Following the success of International Port City, the China Pak Golf Estates has become our main project focus with plots selling out quickly.
-For basic guidance on our pricing, please visit our plot price page.
-Be sure to call or contact us for more details on monthly installments and current offers/promotions that make overseas real estate investment as affordable and lucrative as ever.
+For basic guidance on our pricing, please be sure to call or contact us for more details on monthly installments and current offers/promotions that make overseas real estate investment as affordable and lucrative as ever.

 Development in Gwadar and the surrounding locations is progressing at a faster rate than ever before so, for those looking to make an investment, now is the opportunity to get involved.